lpsinger/userguide/analysis/index.rst

 This alert threshold aims to reach 90\% purity for  **significant** gravitational-wave alerts.

-The LVK will not perform any further analysis following **low-significance** gravitational-wave preliminary alerts or early warning alerts that are not followed by a **significant** preliminary alert.
+We will not perform any further analysis following **low-significance** gravitational-wave preliminary alerts or early warning alerts that are not followed by a **significant** preliminary alert.
 That means that the initial, retraction, and update alerts will be sent out only for those alerts that are associated with **significant**